picotorrent/picotorrent/docs/src/pql.rst

   - :code:`paused`;
   - :code:`queued` - either for downloading or uploading;
   - :code:`seeding`;
-  - :code:`uploading`.
+  - :code:`uploading`;

-- :code:`ul` (SPEED type) - the current uploading speed;
+- :code:`ul` (SPEED type) - the current uploading speed.

 Units
 -----
 PQL use the JEDEC Standard 100B.01 prefixes for its units of `size`_ and `speed`_.
 The units are used unquoted and are case insensitive.
-They can be separated with an optional white space from the numeric value.
+They can be separated with an optional white space from the preceding numeric value.

 .. _`size`:
 .. _`size unit`: